WhiteCoreSim/WhiteCore-Optional-Modules/README.md

 All modules available compile correctly.
 ##FlexibleWind:
-  Needs the AForge.Nath.dll copied to the WhiteCoreSim/bin folder
+  Needs the AForge.Math.dll copied to the WhiteCoreSim/bin folder
 ##FreeswitchVoice:
   Has not been tested fully so there may be issues
 ##IARModifierGUI: